snastase/snastase.github.io/_pages/talks.md

 Wang, H., Goldstein, A., Jalon, I., Zada, Z., Aubrey, B., Niekerken, L., Doyle, W. K., Friedman, D., Devore, S., Devinsky, O., Flinker, A., Goldstein, A. Y., **Nastase, S. A.**, & Hasson, U. (2025, November). *Unified speech-to-text-to-speech brain encoding model of naturalistic conversations*.
 Poster presented at the annual meeting of the Society for Neuroscience, San Diego, CA.

 **Nastase, S. A.** (2025, October). *Modeling the linguistic structure of brain-to-brain coupling in natural conversations*.
 Talk presented at the annual meeting of the Academy of Aphasia, San Diego, CA. [`slides`](https://docs.google.com/presentation/d/1PsacVcJ8hvNU8jaRG8QsZCJgpQrF9ZAVHeQU7lavlzc/edit?usp=sharing)

+Zada, Z., **Nastase, S. A.**, Li, J., & Hasson, U. (2025, September). *Brains and language models converge on a shared conceptual space across different languages*.
+Poster presented at the annual meeting of the Society for the Neurobiology of Language, Washington, DC.

+Peng, Y., **Nastase, S. A.**, Li, Y., Huang, Y., & Li, P. (2025, September). *Neural signatures of non-native video learning: proficiency-specific strategies revealed by neural coupling and encoding*.
+Poster presented at the annual meeting of the Society for the Neurobiology of Language, Washington, DC.

 Christian, I. R. & **Nastase, S. A.** (2025, August). *Hierarchical systems in the default mode network when reasoning about self and other mental states*.
 Talk presented at the annual conference on Cognitive Computational Neuroscience, Amsterdam, the Netherlands.